Yerson Mosquera: International career

 Mosquera is a Colombian youth international was called up to train with the senior squad in February 2021.
 He was called up to play with the Colombian under-18 team in the 2019 SBS Cup, and was a starter in two of three matches during a championship-winning run.
 He earned his first call-up to the under-20s in October 2019, and having scored one goal in two appearances with the under-20s in December 2020, is also expected to be called up for the 2021 South American U-20 Championship.

+On 12 October 2023, he made his international debut for Colombia in a 2–2 draw against Uruguay, coming on in the 90th minute for Santiago Arias.
+On 10 September 2024, Mosquera scored his first international goal against Argentina, which led to a 2–1 win for La Sele.

 Style of play

 Mosquera is considered a strong, quick defender, as well as a "complete" centre-back endowed with great aerial ability, which allows him to win the vast majority of his defensive duels.
 He is highly involved in most of his team's defensive actions, and is comparable to Rúben Dias on the ball and Wesley Fofana out of possession, with long passing ability and physical attributes similar to fellow Colombian centre-back Yerry Mina and pace and acceleration akin to that of Davinson Sánchez.